This post may contain affiliate links. Please read my affiliate policy.

 So what foods can promote fertility besides the PCOS smoothie recipe below?
 Now, before you come at me for this list of foods… remember that plant BASED does not mean vegan.
 I share meatless recipes because I know how hard it is to swap meat for plants.
 Yet I am all for a well-balanced diet, and that includes ALL whole foods… like these:

-• Animal protein– Why?
+• Animal protein: Why?
 A big battle for those struggling with PCOS is getting a nutrient balanced diet.
 Animal protein can help fill in the gaps and provide the nutrients your body needs to fight back.

-• Whole food carbs– foods like starchy veggies and legumes, as well as whole grains like quinoa and buckwheat.
+• Whole food carbs: foods like starchy veggies and legumes, as well as whole grains like quinoa and buckwheat.

-• Nuts and seeds– Need I say more?
+• Nuts and seeds: Need I say more?
 A few of Kym’s favs include walnuts and chia seeds, as well as flaxseeds.

 Now let’s put these foods to the test and try out a new smoothie recipe!
+For more tips, you can also check out my guide on how to make a smoothie.

 Quite frankly, this smoothie’s got a little bit of everything and a whole lot of goodness in every sip.
 A few notes to help you achieve the perfect blend: